Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Is there a reason the ANTP1 output of the AX5043 is connected to a 50 ohm resistor?
 I can't find anything in the datasheet or errata about that, it always shows it disconnected when not used. - May or may not be necessary.

-You could use this on one of the receive ports as an alternate transmitter.
+You could use this on one of the receive AX5043s ANTP1 port as an alternate transmitter.

 What UFL connectors can be removed?